Spencer0187/Roblox-Macro-Utilities/README.md

 Unzip the `.zip` and run the `.cmd` to run the program.
 Head to **[Parameters and Hotkeys](#parameters-and-hotkeys)** for Hotkey Information.
+To Compile, run the project in Visual Studio 2022 and build it.

 ## Roblox Anti-AFK